csandiego/zuju-technical-assessment/README.md

 **Jetpack Compose, Navigation, Media3, Room, Work Manager and other Jetpack Components**

-Follow Google's recommended tools and approach for building modern Android applications.
+Use Google's recommended tools and follow their recommended approach for building modern Android applications.

 **Ktor and Coil**